University of Lyon

-The University of Lyon (Université de Lyon /fr/, or UdL) is a university system (ComUE) based in Lyon, France.
+The University of Lyon (Université de Lyon, UdL) is a university system (ComUE) based in Lyon, France.
 It comprises 12 members and 9 associated institutions.
-The three main constituent universities in this center are: Claude Bernard University Lyon 1, which focuses upon health and science studies and has approximately 47,000 students; Lumière University Lyon 2, which focuses upon the social sciences and arts, and has about 30,000 students; Jean Moulin University Lyon 3, which focuses upon the law and humanities with about 20,000 students.
+The three main constituent universities in this center are: Claude Bernard University Lyon 1, which focuses upon health sciences and science studies with about 47,000 students; Lumière University Lyon 2, which focuses upon the social sciences and arts with about 30,000 students; Jean Moulin University Lyon 3, which focuses upon law, business administration, languages and humanities with about 20,000 students.

 Following Paris and Toulouse, Lyon stands as France's third-largest university hub.
 Hosting 129,000 students, 11,500 educators and researchers, along with 510 private and public laboratories, it encompasses the city's three faculties (Lyon-1, Lyon-2, and Lyon-3), alongside the Jean Monnet University of Saint-Étienne, École Centrale de Lyon, École Normale Supérieure de Lyon, and the Institut d'Etudes Politiques de Lyon.
 The Centre National de la Recherche Scientifique, France's public institution for scientific research, is a vital member of this university network.

 Collaboratively, private and public higher education institutions in the Lyon region pool resources to advance and promote scientific research.
-Originally established between 1896 and 1968 as a centralized university amalgamating three historical faculties (sciences, arts, medicine, and law), the University of Lyon transitioned into a decentralized model under the Edgar Faure law, advocating for university autonomy.
-Flourishing as a prominent research hub for Egyptological studies since the late 19th century, Lyon witnessed the birth of the Institute of Egyptology in 1879.
-In 1975, Egyptological studies found a home in the Victor Loret Institute of the Centre National de la Recherche Scientifique (CNRS), alongside the creation of the Maison de l'Orient et de la Méditerranée.
+Originally established between 1896 and 1968 as a centralized university amalgamating three historical faculties (sciences, arts, medicine, and law), the University of Lyon was split into three universities under the Edgar Faure law.
+Twenty-five years later, the university system of Lyon was created in accordance with each institution's autonomy.